| Title: | Tests in Linear Mixed Effects Models |

 Rune Haubo B. Christensen and Alexandra Kuznetsova for the overload in lmerTest – lme4-authors for the underlying implementation in lme4.

-data("sleepstudy", package="lme4") m <- lmer(Reaction ~ Days + (Days | Subject), sleepstudy) class(m) # lmerModLmerTest
+data("sleepstudy", package="lme4") m <- lmer(Reaction ~ Days + (Days | Subject), sleepstudy) class(m) # lmerModLmerTestdata("sleepstudy", package="lme4") m <- lmer(Reaction ~ Days + (Days | Subject), sleepstudy) class(m) # lmerModLmerTest

-class extends lmerMod
+The lmerModLmerTest class extends lmerMod (which extends

-) from the lme4-package.
+merMod) from the lme4-package.

-An object of class lmerModLmerTest
+An object of class lmerModLmerTest with slots as in

-) and a few
+lmerMod objects (see merMod) and a few

 additional slots as described in the slots section.

-a numeric matrix holding the asymptotic variance-covariance matrix of the variance parameters (including sigma).
+vcov_varpara numeric matrix holding the asymptotic variance-covariance matrix of the variance parameters (including sigma).

-a list of gradient matrices (Jacobians) for the gradient of
+Jac_lista list of gradient matrices (Jacobians) for the gradient of

 the variance-covariance of beta with respect to the variance parameters,

-where beta are the mean-value parameters available in fixef(object)
+where beta are the mean-value parameters available in fixef(object).

-a numeric matrix holding the asymptotic variance-covariance matrix of the fixed-effect regression parameters (beta).
+vcov_betaa numeric matrix holding the asymptotic variance-covariance matrix of the fixed-effect regression parameters (beta).

-the residual standard deviation.
+sigmathe residual standard deviation.

 Rune Haubo B. Christensen